Sewell: A 'messy' 'Joe Bell, and a 'powerful' 'Val

 Grade: C

-(Rated R for some language.
-Opens in theaters July 23 and available on Amazon Prime Video starting August 6.)
+Rated R for some language.
+Opens in theaters July 23 and available on Amazon Prime Video starting Aug.
+6.

 The premise: In this documentary crafted from Val Kilmer’s own massive library of home movies, the popular actor takes viewers on a journey through his tumultuous childhood; his incredible career on stage and screen; his offscreen life as a husband and father; and the battle with throat cancer that left his voice catastrophically damaged.
 Since he can’t speak as well as he used to, the film is narrated by his son Jack, who viewers frequently see interacting with his dad in poignant moments.